anastasiacraciun/Manual_testing_portofolio/Final Project/README.md

     *  The user can select a date in the future in the "To" field
     *  The "Job Title" accepts less than 2 characters
     *  The "Company" field accepts less than 2 characters
+* API tests are executed based on the checklist.
+The collection used can be found here: [JSON file with the collection of requests created for the Work Experience API]()
+* Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion